iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Possibility to easily build a version of the project where the tuning is changed using a pitch shift pedal
 - Tone collection for storing tones or adding an official tone into a project
 - Tool for creating a Japanese vocals arrangement by matching the lyrics to a romaji arrangement
-- Inject tones into a profile file
+- Injection of tones into a profile file
 - Support for using custom fonts for both the regular lyrics and the Japanese lyrics at the same time

 ### Features of the Toolkit Not Available in DLC Builder